San Juan Ice Climbing – Early Season

-- We are offering two scheduled dates for the 2013 early ice season, but we are also able to schedule this program as a Private Ice Guiding program at a 1:1 or 2:1 ratio.
+- We are offering four scheduled dates for the 2017 early ice season, but we are also able to schedule this program as a Private Ice Guiding program at a 1:1 or 2:1 ratio.
 Many participants add a third day of instruction and climbing either before or after the course as well.

 Just wanted to drop you a line and express how much I thoroughly enjoyed your ice class.
 It was fun to spend sometime with a climber of Andres ability and he was a terrific instructor an a joy to be around.
 You have a great business and I will be back again….Thanks again for a thoroughly enjoyable two days.” – S. Morgan, Basic Ice Course Dec 11-12, 2010

 Meet at 0730 at our shop in at 725 Main St. in Ouray.
 We recommend grabbing breakfast and/or lunch from Backstreet Bagel across street.
 Your Course Leader will give you a quick briefing, help you fill out a couple forms, and fit you in whatever demo/rantal equipment you might need.

 You will then carpool to the Skylight for a full day of climbing & instruction.
 Return to the shop is usually between 1500 and 1600 depending on the group.
 The first day generally covers: Movement skills for up to WI4 terrain, anchoring, screw placement, belaying, knots, and tons more.